p2/sqlk/README.md

 ### Adding Properties ###

 You can add as many properties to the subclass as you'd like.
-To have the object recognize a property as one that is stored in the database, you synthesize it to **have an underscore at the end**, for example:
+To have the object recognize a property as one that is stored in the database, you synthesize that property to be the **same name as the db variable plus an underscore at the end**, for example:

     @synthesize db_prop = db_prop_;

-This makes the object automatically write and read this property from the database on `hydrate:` and `dehydrate`.
+This makes the object automatically read and write the **db_prop** property from/to the database on `hydrate:` and `dehydrate`.

 ### Overriding tableName and tableKey ###

-You override these class methods to tell the objects into which tables it belongs, like so:
+You override these class methods to tell the objects to which table they belong, like so:

 ```objective-c
 + (NSString *)tableName